MEHER BABA'S

 Baba was also feeling ill; his eyes had become swollen and he had severe pain in his molar teeth.

-In spite of his failing health, on the 27th Baba arranged for a large amount of cooked food to be purchased and fed 100 of the city's beggars, serving the food with his own hands.
-At one point, he remarked, "By my coming here, the link with Rahuri is snapped, and to reestablish this link, I am feeding these poor persons."
+In spite of his failing health, on the 27th October Baba arranged for a large amount of cooked food to be purchased and fed 100 of the city's beggars, serving the food with his own hands.
+At one point, he remarked, "By my coming here, the link with Rahuri is snapped, and to re-establish this link, I am feeding these poor persons."
 Before starting their journey, Baba had expressed his desire to feed and, if possible, bathe a number of poor and crippled persons in Baghdad.
 Now, due to being detained by the breach in the railway line, he was able to do his work with the destitute.

 Baba's health had become so serious that he considered canceling his planned visit to England and sending for Kitty Davy from London to convey to her all the instructions for his lovers there.
 Telegrams were exchanged with the Western group, but Baba then dismissed that idea and decided to proceed to London, although his stay was to be drastically curtailed to only three days.

 Baba left Baghdad by the Taurus Express train on Wednesday, 28 October 1936, at nine that evening.
 From Kirkuk he went to Mosul by taxi and then on to Tell Kotchek by train.
-While traveling, Chanji would read aloud the manuscript of Baba's biography, The Perfect Master, recently completed by Charles Purdom.
+While travelling, Chanji would read aloud the manuscript of Baba's biography, The Perfect Master, recently completed by Charles Purdom.
 They also discussed Baba's schedule in London.

-Lord Meher Online Edition Page 1740-41
+Lord Meher Online Edition Page 1740

 Image colourized by Anthony Zois.